 It is important to be wary of plans that are "managed WordPress" plans because the customer has no control over the core files, when anything is updated, or the caching mechanisms which may control it.

 MemberMouse does not recommend using a managed WordPress host, nor a plan specifically designed for WordPress.
-Some hosting plans we have seen issues with that were not able to be resolved are:

 The below recommendations are based on what we've seen work best for our customers over the past decade.